 Instructions

-- Sprinkle the pecans into a bundt or tube pan.
+- Sprinkle the pecans into a bundt pan.

-- Place the remaining ingredients in a large mixer bowl and blend on low speed.
+- Place the remaining cake ingredients in the bowl of a stand mixer or a large mixing bowl.
+Mix on low speed to combine.
 Then beat for 4 minutes at medium speed.

-- Cool the cake for 10 minutes in the pan.
+- Remove the cake from the oven and let cool for 10 minutes in the pan.
 Then invert it onto a serving plate and poke holes into the top of the cake with a long wooden skewer.
-Glaze while the cake is still warm.

-- Mix butter, sugar, and water in a saucepan over medium-high heat and stir until the mixture comes to a boil.
+- While the cake is still warm, make the glaze: Combine butter, sugar, and water in a saucepan over medium-high heat and stir until the mixture comes to a boil.
 Boil for 5 minutes, stirring constantly.
-Then stir in the rum and return to a boil.
-Keep warm.
+Add the rum and return to a boil.

 - Spoon and brush the warm glaze evenly over the warm cake.
-Allow the cake to absorb the glaze, and repeat until all the glaze is used up.
+Allow the cake to absorb the glaze and repeat until all the glaze has been used.

 Can I use a bundt cake pan for this recipe